 By Marika Sboros

-South African scientist Prof Tim Noakes will know within 30 days if his regulatory body will fail in a last-ditch attempt to find him guilty.
-He will also know if it will have to pay dearly for doing so.
+South African scientist Prof Tim Noakes could know by the end of March if his regulatory body will fail in its last-ditch attempt to find him guilty.

 And this time round, global medical and scientific communities are watching.